The Zombification of Whitney Houston

 In Haitian mythology, the idea of what we now call zombies emerged from enslaved Africans’ deepest fear: not even death would bring freedom.
 Though suicide was common on the brutal French enslavers’ plantations, the enslaved feared suicide would leave them trapped in their bodies — and on the plantations — forever.

-Post-slavery and colonization in Haiti, the zombie myth became a part of the Haitian Vodou religion, evolving into corpses that bokors (Haitian vodou sorcerers) would exhume, reanimate, and exploit for the purpose of free labor.
+Post-slavery and colonisation in Haiti, the zombie myth became a part of the Haitian Vodou religion, evolving into corpses that bokors (Haitian Vodou sorcerers) would exhume, reanimate, and exploit for the purpose of free labour.
 No rest for the weary, no peace for the dead — not when there is money to be made.

 Advertisement